-47 percent give their attorneys discretion to dismiss cases without approval by senior prosecutors.
+Most offices (79 percent) reported that the attorneys had discretion to dismiss cases without approval by senior prosecutors.

 5. Victim-witness activities

 The Victim Rights Amendments (VRA) passed by the majority of states emphasize victim notifications and their optional participation in the prosecution process.
 For prosecutors VRA has required additional staff and, in larger offices, the need to formalize and organize victim-witness procedures.